dappforce/subsocial-docs/docs/develop/SDKCheatsheet.md

   </TabItem>
 </Tabs>

-Sign and send the transaction
+Sign and send the transaction, [Check Here](/docs/develop/sdk/transactions)

 #### For Accounts